beneaththeruins/aaaa/README.md

 I do.. uhh... stuff!!

 This part is for Ponytown.. feel free to hide behind me or cuddle, I don't mind!
 You don't have to ask first.
 I prefer others interacting first, as I'm autistic and extremely socially anxious.
-Although I can seem a little prickly at first, but please don't be afraid!
+Although I can seem a little prickly at first, please don't be afraid!
 I swear I can actually be a bit of a chatterbox!!

 I'm also an artist!
 I draw shit, so feel free to ask me about it!
 I'd be glad to rant to you about silly little guys I doodle from time to time.
 I don't consider myself a part of fandoms, but I do draw a lot of characters from my interests and special interests.